rust-lang/book/src/ch14-00-more-about-cargo.md

 See if you can add an `add-two` crate in the same way.

-As your project grows, consider a workspace: smaller componenets are easier to understand individually than one big blob of code.
+As your project grows, consider a workspace: smaller components are easier to understand individually than one big blob of code.

 ## Getting your project ready to be published on Crates.io